calebwin/emu/README.md

 emu_core = "0.1.1"
 ```

+To understand how to start using Emu, check out [the docs](https://calebwin.github.io/emu/).
 If you have any questions, please [ask in the Discord](https://discord.gg/sKf6KCs).

 # Contributing